Shmolty/onlineResume/README.md

 * JavaScript

 ## Notes / Improvements to Make
-* Improve the sizing of images on the projects.html page
+* ~~Improve the sizing of images on the projects.html page~~
 * ~~Add live form validation with JS~~
 * Create a splash/home page for the site
 * ~~GitHub pages does not set up index.html correctly on it's own.
 Clicking resume in the nav crashes the site (404).~~
 * ~~Images do not show up on GitHub Pages~~
-* navbar is not properly shrinking on projects.html.
-The code is correct and I fixed it for the other two pages, so I'm gonna give it some time to update.
+* Improve or redo the projects.html layout

 ## Suggestions Please!
 If you have any suggestions on how I can ramp up this site and improve interactivity, please don't hesitate to contact me!
 You can reach me on [LinkedIn](https://www.linkedin.com/in/colton-gurr/), or send an email to [coltonhgurr@gmail.com](mailto:coltonhgurr@gmail.com)!